heechul/memguard/README.md

 # MemGuard

 MemGuard is a memory bandwidth reservation system for multi-core platforms.

+See [README-basic.md](README-basic.md) for the basic version.

 ## ChangeLog
 - Dec 2022